EricR401S/Step-Functions-AWS-Lambda/README.md

 ## Setup Instructions

 1. Deploy your Lambda functions.
 My [letter counter](https://gitlab.com/ers401S/cargo-lambda-aws-demo) was already completed, so I added this script to report an stdout message indicative of an error to the user.
 For the rest of the steps, we will continue to teach how to setup a workflow with step functions.
+Super Tip :  Have all of your lambda functions in the same region, so your region specific workflows can find them.
+Make sure that your Workflow completed at the end, known as a state machine has enough Lambda privileges, as, in some cases, the AWSLambdaFullAccess is occassionally required to simplify access for small projects.
 ```
 import json